nandyamit/Kanban-board-application/README.md

 ## Components

 ### Navbar
-Navigation component with user authentication status and menu.
+Navbar allows user to view user logged in and logout functions

 ### ProtectedRoute
 Ensures routes are only accessible to authenticated users.